 “We have made our market leading Panasonic Toughbook and Toughpad computers Windows 8 ready, along with our entire organisation,” said Jan Kaempfer, European Head of Marketing for Panasonic Computer Product Solutions.
 “Our engineering expertise, product ruggedness, daylight readable screen technology and in-vehicle docking solutions allow organisations to put Windows 8 to work fast and with minimal risk.
 Working in close co-operation with BT and Microsoft we have been able to deliver a Toughbook solution that will significantly improve the productivity of the Openreach engineers.”

-"With Windows 8, our goal was to deliver both the experiences people love and the enterprise-grade solutions that organizations need,” said Erwin Visser, senior director of the Windows Commercial business at Microsoft Corp.
-“The combination of the intuitive touch interface of Windows 8 with Panasonic’s professional convertible Toughbook CF-C1 gave BT an easy-to-use and ruggedized form factor that enabled its field engineers to work from almost any location, whether it be a vehicle or a telephone pole.”
+"With Windows 8, our goal was to deliver both the experiences people love and the enterprise-grade solutions that organisations need,” said Erwin Visser, senior director of the Windows Commercial business at Microsoft Corp.
+“The combination of the intuitive touch interface of Windows 8 with Panasonic’s professional convertible Toughbook CF-C1 gave BT an easy-to-use and ruggedised form factor that enabled its field engineers to work from almost any location, whether it be a vehicle or a telephone pole.”

 The Toughbook CF-C1 is a business rugged and lightweight notebook that can be used in clamshell or tablet form.
 The device, which is ideal for mobile workers and field engineers, uses the latest generation Intel® Core i5-2520M (2.5GHz) for increased performance and the Intel® HD 3000 graphics for enhanced multimedia capabilities.

 To read the full press release, please click here.